Couzin-Fuchs-Lab/Guenzel-et-al-CollectiveForaging/Analysis/README_Analysis.txt

-DATA-SPECIFIC INFORMATION:
+FILE-SPECIFIC INFORMATION:
 --------------------------
-	1. Tracking (folder)
+	1. ExampleVideo (folder)
-	   Each trial's data with all tracked animals were saved as a CSV table and a corresponding MAT file containing additional information.
-File names give insight into the tested group size and experimental condition.
-	   File names are constructed as follows:  <group size><condition><date(yymmdd)>_* Thus, the pair of 01EQ20191202_tracked.csv and 01EQ20191202_annotation.mat belonged to a trial with one animal (01) under the equal food condition (EQ) and were collected on February 2nd 2019 (20191202).
-	   Videos were recorded at 25fps for 30 minutes, resulting in 45000 frames.
+	   This folder contains the raw data for one trial to create an example animation that shows how animals were tracked while maintaining their identities over time.

-		1.1. _tracked.csv
+		1.1.
+15UE20191206.mp4
-			1.1.1.
-Number of variables	: 5
-			1.1.2.
-Number of rows		: N*45000 frames (N=number of animals)
-			1.1.3.
-Variable list:
-				cnt					: row counter (0 - N*45000-1)
-				frame				: corresponding video frame (blocks of N) pos_x				: animal's normalized x-position in video frame (blocks of N) pos_y				: animal's normalized y-position in video frame (blocks of N) id					: current animal ID (N unique entries)
+		     Primary data from December 6th 2019.
+A video at 25fps with 15 animals foraging under the unequal patch conditions for 30 minutes.
+The high-quality food is placed in the top left corner of the arena.
+The low-quality food is placed in the bottom right corner of the arena.

-		1.2. _annotation.mat
+		1.2.
+15UE20191206_annotation.mat
 			1.2.1.
 Number of variables: 7
 			1.2.2.
 Variable list:
 				Arena			  	: information on the arena
 									- radius_cm (radius of the arena [cm]

-				Comment				: information on which food patch had which quality

-				PatchA				: information on the location and radius of food patch A (see "Comment" for respective quality)
+				Comment				: information on which food patch had which quality PatchA				: information on the location and radius of food patch A (see "Comment" for respective quality)
 									- loc (location [x,y])
 									- radius
 				PatchB				: information on the location and radius of food patch B (see "Comment" for respective quality)
 									- loc (location [x,y])
 									- radius
 				Tracker				: tracking software used (either TRex or BlobMaster3000).
 				Transformation		: information on the transformation applied to the data to normalize them (centring, scaling, rotating)
 									- rotation_deg (how was the data rotated to align food patches horizontally [degree])
 									- px_per_cm (conversion factor between pixels and centimeters)
 									- translation_px (translation of data to center them [x,y])
 				Valid				: indicate whether everything is ok (Boolean)

-	2. PatchWeights.csv (table)
-	   Table with before and after weights of food patches.
+		1.3.
+15UE20191206_tracked.csv
+		     NOTE: tracking data has not been normalized and is in video coordinates.

-		2.1.
-Number of variables	: 10
+			1.3.1.
+Number of variables	: 5
-		2.2.
-Number of rows	  		: 109
+			1.3.2.
+Number of rows		: N*45000 frames (N=number of animals=15)
-		2.3.
+			1.3.3.
 Variable list:
-			id		  				: trial (<group size><condition><date>)
-			date  					: date (yymmdd)
-			A_loc	  				: position ID of patch A
-			A_cond					: condition of patch A (HQ:1, LQ:-1)
-			A_before				: weight of patch A [g] before beginning of trial A_after					: weight of patch A [g] after beginning of trial B_loc	  				: position ID of patch A
-			B_cond					: condition of patch B (HQ:1, LQ:-1)
-			B_before				: weight of patch B [g] before beginning of trial B_after					: weight of patch B [g] after beginning of trial 2.4.
-Missing data codes 	: NaN
+				cnt					: row counter (0 - N*45000-1)
+				frame				: corresponding video frame (blocks of N) pos_x				: animal's normalized x-position in video frame (blocks of N) pos_y				: animal's normalized y-position in video frame (blocks of N) id					: current animal ID (N unique entries)

+	2. mainFcn_ExampleVideos.m
+	   Script for producing a video exemplifying how animals were tracked while maintaining their identities over time

+	3. mainFcn_LocustDecisionSystem.m
+	   This script infers the locust decision-making rule used in patch choice based on a Bayesian formalism.
+It assumes that mainFcn_LocustFeeding.m has finished successfully and saved pooled data as PooledData.mat

+	4. mainFcn_LocustDecisionSystem_plot.m
+	   This script plots the results of inferring the locust decision-making rule and calculates statistics accordingly.
+It assumes that mainFcn_LocustDecisionSystem.m finished successfully.

+	5. mainFcn_LocustFeeding.m
+	   This script pools trials corresponding to group size and experimental condition, performs all analysis steps, and exports raw figures as pdf vector graphics.
+We saved figures using a toolbox for exporting publication quality figures https://github.com/altmany/export_fig

+	6. mainFcn_LocustFeeding_statistics.m
+	   This script calculates statistics according to the figures created by mainFcn_LocustFeeding.m (assuming it finished successfully).

+	7. SubFcn.m
+	   This class contains several function that are being called during the execution of above-listed scripts.

+	8. SubFcn_LocustDecisionSystem.m
+	   This class contains several function that are being called during the execution of mainFcn_LocustDecisionSystem.m